LuodiJackShen/dinosaur_game/README.md

 # dinosaur_game

-A dinosaur game writen by flutter.
+A little game in flutter, like the one that comes up when chrome goes offline.

 ![image](https://github.com/LuodiJackShen/dinosaur_game/blob/main/images/show.gif)